 You can use chemical herbicides to treat weeds on pavers as well, and there are two general types: pre-emergent and post-emergent.
 Pre-emergent herbicides work on plant seeds and seedlings, and they form a barrier to prevent germination.

 Preventing Weeds From Growing on a Paver Patio

 There are several ways to prevent weeds from growing on your patio again.
 Baking soda, vinegar, and herbicides can all be used to prevent them from growing back.

-Polymeric sand can be used to fill the joints between pavers to lock the joint together and prevent weed growth.
+You can also use polymeric sand to fill the joints between pavers to lock the joint together and prevent weed growth.
 Polymeric sand is not ordinary sand, it is a super-fine sand with additives like silica that form a binding agent when mixed with water to better seal cracks between pavers.

 Polymeric sand also improves the durability of your patio, locking pavers together so that weeds can’t find a place to grow.
 Because it’s bonded to itself and the pavers, polymeric sand resists erosion, protecting not only the pavers but also the base materials.